Постер к "Caught"

 In movie

-Scene where The scene where various police-related activities and investigative sequences take place, providing a realistic setting for the law enforcement elements of the plot.
+Scene where various police-related activities and investigative sequences take place, providing a realistic setting for the law enforcement elements of the plot.
 This location is essential for depicting the official response to Martina's disappearance, showing the bureaucratic and investigative efforts undertaken to unravel the mystery and provide a sense of procedural reality.

 Real